Numigi/odoo-web-addons/multi_website_user_access/README.rst

 .. image:: static/description/website_default_option.png

-If I check the box and save, this will be added by default in allowed `Multi Websites` in user form when creating a new one of changing user type (after saving).
+On create a new user, the default website will be added to the allowed websites of this user.

+- All internal users have by default access to all existing websites.
+- All portal users have by default access to the main website.

 Use Case
 --------